 The agreements are regularly discussed and repeated with the children.
-For example, in periods when many children and employees have a cold.
+For example, before an activity or game, before a diaper change or during periods when many children and employees have a cold.

 Agreements can also be made regarding health to allow children to help limit risks.
 Consider washing your hands after going to the toilet or holding a hand over your mouth while sneezing or coughing.